springboardretail/nuorder/README.md

-# Nuorder
+# NuOrder

-Gem that wraps up the communication with the API services from [Nuorder](http://www.nuorder.com/)
+Gem that wraps up the communication with the API services from [NuORDER](http://www.nuorder.com/)

-[Faraday](https://github.com/lostisland/faraday) and [Excon](https://github.com/excon/excon) are used for creating permanent connections.
+[Faraday](https://github.com/lostisland/faraday) and [Excon](https://github.com/excon/excon) are used for creating persistent connections.

 ## Installation